Helping students maximize transfer credit, save money and ease the transition to a four-year school

 * Note: While gtPathways forms the core of all Liberal Arts & Sciences bachelor’s degrees (like English, biology, psychology and so on) it may not form the core of some bachelor’s degrees (like engineering, nursing and computer science).
 See the link below for a list of those degrees.

 A Statewide Transfer Articulation Agreement is an agreement among Colorado community colleges and universities.
 These agreements allow you to graduate from a community college with a 60-credit Associate of Arts (A.A.) or Associate of Science (A.S.) degree with designation, such as an Associate of Arts in Business; enroll with junior status at a university; and complete the bachelor’s degree in no more than an additional 60 credits (for a total of 120 credits).
 If you attend full-time (15 credits per semester) and follow the structured schedule, you can complete your bachelor’s degree in 4 years.
 Here is a list of the agreements:

 The following transfer agreements have different requirements and guarantees from the agreements listed above.
 Please check with the community college where you start and the university you wish to transfer into to ensure you are registering for the appropriate courses.

-Besides gtPathways and the articulation and transfer agreements listed above, many colleges and universities have other transfer agreements that may apply to you.
-If you complete an Associate of Arts or Associate of Science degree, 60 credit hours of your A.A. or A.S. degree are guaranteed to transfer to a four-year school, once you are accepted for admission.
-And, you may be able to finish a Bachelor of Arts or Bachelor of Science degree within another 60 credit hours.
-This is called a 60 + 60 transfer plan.
-Note that some bachelor’s degrees require more than an additional 60 credits to complete.
-When in doubt, speak to an advisor.
+Besides the transfer agreements listed above, all universities have transfer guides.
+If you complete an Associate of Arts or Associate of Science degree, then 60 credit hours of your A.A. or A.S. degree are guaranteed to transfer to a university, once you are accepted for admission.
+And, you will be able to finish most Bachelor of Arts or Bachelor of Science degrees within another 60 credit hours and 4 years (if you take 15 credits per semester and follow the structured schedule).